What is role-based access control (RBAC)?

 Scope is the boundary that the access applies to.
 When you assign a role, you can further limit the actions allowed by defining a scope.
 This is helpful if you want to make someone a Website Contributor, but only for one resource group.

-In Azure, you can specify a scope at multiple levels: subscription, resource group, or resource.
-Scopes are structured in a parent-child relationship where every child will have only one parent.
+In Azure, you can specify a scope at multiple levels: management group, subscription, resource group, or resource.
+Scopes are structured in a parent-child relationship.

-Access that you assign at a parent scope is inherited at the child scope.
+When you grant access at a parent scope, those permissions are inherited to the child scopes.
 For example:

 - If you assign the Reader role to a group at the subscription scope, the members of that group can view every resource group and resource in the subscription.